maddigits/maddigits.github.com/_posts/2013-01-16-oop-coffee-java-script.md

 **That's it.**

-## Inheretance
+## Inheritance

-Yeah, JS also has inheretance support, even if it much like a hack.
+Yeah, JS also has inheritance support, even if it much like a hack.

 Archieve that with CoffeeScript is **really** simple, pretty much like Java or other language: